BEAM-Labs/denovo/README.md

 It includes:

-1. RefineNovo: an ultra-stable NAT model framework that can adapt to any data distributions.
+1. RefineNovo: an ultra-stable NAT model framework that can adapt to any data distributions. (most stable training so far, guaranteed successful training)

 2. PrimeNovo: First NAT biological sequences model for fast sequencing.